 About Trypanosoma rangeli SC58

-Trypanosoma rangeli is a hemoflagellate protozoan parasite species of the genus Trypanosoma.
-Although infecting a variety of mammalian species in a wide geographical area in Central an South America, this parasite is considered as non-pathogenic to these hosts.
+Trypanosoma rangeli is a species of hemoflagellate excavate parasites of the genus Trypanosoma.
+Although infecting a variety of mammalian species in a wide geographical area in Central and South America, this parasite is considered as non-pathogenic to these hosts.
 T. rangeli is transmitted by bite of infected triatomine bugs of the Reduviidae family, commonly known as barbeiro, winchuka (vinchuca), chinche, pito ou chupão.

 Occurring in sympatry with Trypanosoma cruzi , the etiological agent of Chagas disease, in wide geographical areas in the Americas, T. rangeli shares hosts, vectors and a large amount of its antigenic coat T. cruzi leading to misdiagnosis of Chagas disease.

 Taxonomy ID 429131

 This species currently has no variation database.
 However you can process your own variants using the Variant Effect Predictor: